acucciniello/acucciniello.com/_posts/2017-06-15-Using-alexa--app-for-Simplier-and-Faster-Alexa-Skill-Development.md

 })
 ```

 Here we created a custom intent called *Alphabet Intent*.
 This intent is something I created.
 And all we had to do to create this intent is give it this name, along with it's sample utterances.
-If you do not know what an intent is or a smaple utterance is check out my blog post on that [here][intentBP].
+If you do not know what an intent is or a sample utterance is check out my blog post on that [here][intentBP].
 See how easy it is to develop any type of intent in seconds with `alexa-app`?

 ## Test